 In a recent Content Marketing Institute study, a majority of marketing decision makers said they do not care where they get their information… as long as it’s credible.
-You can have the most unique and well-written content, but if readers don’t trust the content, they won’t trust you with their business – and they most certainly won’t share your content with others.
+You can have the most unique and well-written content, but if readers don’t trust the content, they won’t trust you with their business.
+They most certainly won’t share your content with others.

 Citing credible sources

 Never state a fact without identifying the source of the fact – whether from an article, research report or website.
 Also, be absolutely sure the source is reliable and trustworthy.
 On the internet, false information abounds.
 Use sources such as scholarly articles, research reports from respected companies or examples from reputable websites.
-Ask yourself if your audience is familiar with the source, how long source has been around and what does source base its facts on (i.e., original research) and is there evidence to back up their facts.
+Ask yourself if your audience is familiar with the source.
+How long source has been around?
+What does source base its facts on (i.e., original research)?
+Is there evidence to back up their facts?

 For example, the source for the citation in the prior paragraph is from a Content Marketing Institute (CMI) study on content strategy.
-CMI is a reputable, well-known organization in the marketing field- so one can predict that readers will trust the source as credible.
+CMI is a reputable, well-known organization in the marketing field.
+One can predict that readers will trust the source as credible.
 On the other hand, Wikipedia is not a credible source because the content is user-generated and the information is not vetted for accuracy.

-Citing (and linking to) reliable sources and examples not only gives the article creditability, but also helps build a relationship with your customers based on trust – which is the most important thing in content marketing.
+Cite (and link to) reliable sources and examples in your content not only gives the article credibility, but also helps build a relationship with your customers.
+It is based on trust.
+This is the most important thing in content marketing.

 SEO and credibility

 In addition to building trust with your customers, credible content is one of the characteristics in Google’s search algorithm.
-Google issued Search Quality Evaluator Guidelines in 2015, which state a “high-level of expertise, authoritativeness and trustworthiness” is important for high-quality content.
+Google issued Search Quality Evaluator Guidelines in 2015.
+It states a “high-level of expertise, authoritativeness and trustworthiness” is important for high-quality content.

 Citing sources is one of the factors Google reviews.
 If Google judges your content to not be very credible, your search ranking will drop.
 The upside?
-When reliable sources are cited, ranking increases.
+When you cite reliable sources, your search ranking will increase.

 As noted in this article, finding reputable sources and clear examples to support the content you create is important for establishing trust between you and your customer.
 However, you don’t want to have too many citations in your article.
 It will take a way from the content.
 Be judicious with your citations.
-Only use citations that are relevant and add value to the article.
+Only cite your sources in your content when it is relevant and adds value to the article.